 The key to successful online engagement is targeting.
 You need to identify who your target audience is, what is important to them, and where they consume content online, in order to increase engagement on the right platforms.

 With the growth in online donations comes a greater abundance of donor data that can be used to segregate and better target potential donors.
 No longer limited to only the information that donors provide, nonprofit organizations can use digital data to expand their reach, and connect with more potential donors that match their ideal donor profile, developing relationships that will boost future donation and donor retention rates.

 Donor management platforms like Keela and DonorPerfect track donor data, storing it in a centralized database so that the organization can better segment donors for more targeted communications.
-There are an abundance of Customer Relationship Management (CRM) systems on the market for every organizational size and budget.
-It's probably best to look for one that's been specifically built for nonprofit organizations, but if you do plan on investing resources into purchasing a CRM for your nonprofit, make sure at a minimum it has:
+There is an abundance of Customer Relationship Management (CRM) systems on the market for every organizational size and budget.
+It's probably best to look for one that's been specifically built for nonprofit organizations, but if you do plan on investing resources into purchasing a CRM for your nonprofit, make sure, at a minimum, it has:

 - List segmentation capabilities.
 Being able to segment and sort donor profiles into various lists based on attributes of your choosing (e.g. age, location, size of donation, last donation date etc.) means your communication with your donors will be more customized to their specific situation and demographics.

 - Engagement measurement.
 A nonprofit's CRM should be able to track an individual's history with your organization (e.g. how often they have opened an email or clicked a link, which specific link they clicked, how many times they open an email etc).
 This can let the nonprofit know if that individual is more likely to make a donation, or volunteer their time, and can be used for further communication to prompt them to take affirmative action.